 I downloaded D-ViewCam.
 Then went out in the garage and found a decent Dell Pentium 4 tower that still had Windows XP on it and installed the software.
-Then it was off to ebay, where I bought 10 D-Link dcs-920’s and 4 dcs-1000’s (no longer supported, but I got them to work just fine).
-When the camera’s arrived I setup the wifi acess point for my cameras, then joined the cameras to the new wireless network.
+Then it was off to eBay, where I bought 10 D-Link dcs-920’s and 4 dcs-1000’s (no longer supported, but I got them to work just fine).
+When the camera’s arrived I set up the wifi access point for my cameras, then joined the cameras to the new wireless network.
 Sweet, things are coming together.

-I expanded the functionality and used a couple spare android tablets (and my phone) and installed “IP Cam Viewer Pro” from the android market ($3.99), and manually configured it to access all of my cameras.
-This allows me to have a camera “monitor” in my bedroom and in our first floor living room providing full visibility into my security perimeter.
-Add to this a little tech know how and VPN access to my house, I can see the display from my home security cameras, when I am away!
+I expanded the functionality and used a couple of spare android tablets (and my phone) and installed “IP Cam Viewer Pro” from the android market ($3.99), and manually configured it to access all of my cameras.
+This allows me to have a camera “monitor” in my bedroom and in our first-floor living room providing full visibility into my security perimeter.
+Add to this a little tech know-how and VPN access to my house, I can see the display from my home security cameras when I am away!

 Upgraded, Industry Grade Security Cameras to Monitor your Perimeter